AdityaKhatawkar/aditya_aps_portfolio.github.io/README.md

 ---

-This end-to-end pipeline—built on load balancers, distributed storage, transcoding clusters, CDNs, and recommendation services—forms the foundation for all the business-critical scenarios in this portfolio.
+This end-to-end pipeline built on load balancers, distributed storage, transcoding clusters, CDNs, and recommendation services forms the foundation for all the business-critical scenarios in this portfolio.
 In the sections that follow, we’ll dive into specific cases and show how Data Structures & Algorithms (DSA) techniques solve them efficiently.

 ---